chutesai/chutes/README.md

 ### ⭐ Validators and subnet owners

-If you are a validator or subnet owner on bittensor, you can link your validator/owner hotkey to a chutes account, which will grant free access AND the developer role (without deposit, so you can skip the step below).
+If you are a validator or subnet owner on Bittensor, you can link your validator/owner hotkey to a chutes account, which will grant free access AND the developer role (without deposit, so you can skip the step below).

 #### Provided entrypoint